 Meet the Faculty

-Deepa Majumdar is a professor of philosophy in the Department of History & Philosophy.
-Her research and teaching areas include Plotinus’ Enneads, Indian thought, and ancient and medieval philosophy.
+Deepa Majumdar is a professor of philosophy in the department of history and philosophy.
+Her research and teaching areas include Plotinus’ Enneads, Indian thought and ancient and medieval philosophy.

 Associate Professor of Philosophy